jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.8.0
+- replaced the progress bar with a single animated total file count
+- added a subtle pulse halo behind the count for visual feedback

 ### 0.7.8
 - scan: “Found X files” now increments in lockstep with the visible progress bar
 - scan: smoother, slower, truth-based bar (higher granularity + time-throttled updates)